Lodhran: Speedo Bus service

 The Speedo Bus Service was launched in Bahawalpur, Pakistan in May 2022, following the direction of the Chief Minister of Punjab.
 The service operated between Bahawalpur and Lodhran, providing citizens with modern and affordable transport.
 The inaugural ceremony was attended by local officials and citizens who appreciated the initiative taken by the Punjab government.

-The Speedo Bus Service was restored after a break of several months due to several threats from a transport company due to their unpaid charges from the government.The authorities took measures to ensure passengers' safety and urged citizens to use the service to facilitate economic and social development in the region.
+The Speedo Bus Service was restored after a break of several months due to several threats from a transport company due to their unpaid charges from the government.
+The authorities took measures to ensure passengers' safety and urged citizens to use the service to facilitate economic and social development in the region.
 Local officials expressed satisfaction with the service's resumption.

-School for transgenders
+School for transgender persons

 In 2019, Pakistan's first public school for transgender individuals was opened in Lodhran district with the support of a local NGO.
 The school aimed to provide education and equal opportunities to transgender individuals who often face discrimination.
 The school's founder and local officials expressed hope that the initiative would create equal opportunities for the transgender community, and human rights activists praised the school as a step forward in ensuring equal rights for transgender individuals in Pakistan.

 Agriculture

 In 2023, Farmers in Pakistan were urged to sign up for government crop insurance programs to protect against crop losses due to natural disasters.
 Crop insurance is essential for the survival of farmers and the farming community in Pakistan.
 The Punjab government launched several crop insurance programs covering a variety of crops, including wheat, cotton, sugarcane, and rice, with subsidies of up to 100% for farmers with up to five acres of land.
 Agriculture is crucial for Pakistan's economy, and the majority of the population depends on it.

-A a new variety of Chaunsa mango called "White Chaunsa" from Lodhran became popular among mango enthusiasts due to its sweet taste and unique white color.
+A new variety of Chaunsa mango called "White Chaunsa" from Lodhran became popular among mango enthusiasts due to its sweet taste and unique white color.
 The mango gained popularity over other popular varieties such as Anwar Ratol and Sindhri.
 The longer shelf life of White Chaunsa also made it more appealing to buyers.